SSWConsulting/SSW.Rules.Content/rules/easy-questions/rule.md

 ---

+Do you ever feel like you are wasting time answering complicated questions?
+Do you ever need a reply to a question that is blocking you, but the person leaves your message on read?

+Phrasing questions in a way that is easy to answer saves time for both parties and gets to the answer as quick as possible.

 <!--endintro-->

 # Tip - Make your questions easy to respond to

+Simple questions,

-For simple questions, try to give 2 or more options and ask them to thumbs up 👍 their preferred option.
+Try to give 2 or more options and ask them to thumbs up 👍 their preferred option.
 That makes it as simple as possible to respond so you can even catch people who are extremely busy!

 Questions to a group